Lenny2Liu/CS598APE-HW2/README.md

 In particular, this repository is an implementation of Symbolic Regression and Classification.

+THE CODE is in DEV branch(for reviewer's reference)
 To compile the program run:
 ```bash
 make -j